Clark College Leadership

 She has multiple world and reserve titles in equestrian competition with paint and pinto horse breeds.

-Dr. Chato Hazelbaker joined Clark College as chief communications officer in 2013 and begain heading the Information Technology Services division in the spring of 2015.
+Dr. Chato Hazelbaker joined Clark College as chief communications officer in 2013.

 As an adjunct professor he has taught organization development and leadership classes at several institutions.
 He holds a doctorate in Organization Development from the University of St. Thomas (MN) and continues to be involved in organization development by writing articles, consulting, and participating in professional activities.